ChristianCornelis/Cloud-Image-Processing/README.md

     requests
     matplotlib
     pillow
-- go to (https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts/python-disk) for setup steps and code tutorial### Azure Computer Vision
+- You can go [here](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts/python-disk) for setup steps and code tutorial

 ### Amazon Rekognition
 - You must have an AWS account